TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 If you have assets, value is stolen from you as taxation.

 Na skutek klęsk i nieszczęść, które na mnie spadły zostałam wiedźmą - Bułhakow

+My people are destroyed for lack of knowledge.
+Because you have rejected knowledge, I will also reject you as My priests.
+Since you have forgotten the law of your God, I will also forget your children.
+Hosea 4:6

 ---